-Because I grew up in New Jersey and my affinity for food and restaurants, I frequently get asked for recommendations by friends visiting the city for the first time.
+Because I grew up in New Jersey and my affinity for food and restaurants, I frequently get asked for recommendations by friends visiting the New York City for the first time.
 I figured I would put together a list of some classics and “can’t miss spots”.
 Before anyone gets up-in-arms about anything I left out – remember I had to draw the line somewhere!
 There are a lot of restaurants in NYC and they are constantly changing!
 These are the ones that I think have a cool history and good food perfect for first time visitors.
 I’ve limited this list to Manhattan though I love the outer boroughs.
 Find more about my Chinatown favorites here and Williamsburg, Brooklyn favorites here.

 Hate scrolling?
 Use the links below to take you directly to that portion of the article.